sunnyandgood/BigData/Hive/安装MySQL.md

       GRANT ALL PRIVILEGES ON hive.* TO 'root'@'%' IDENTIFIED BY 'root' WITH GRANT OPTION;
       FLUSH PRIVILEGES;

+      GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'root' WITH GRANT OPTION;
+      FLUSH PRIVILEGES;
 * 操作

 		[root@hadoop05 mysql]# mysql -u root -proot